potatoscript/PotatoSQLite/README.md

-# PotatoSQLite
+# Potato.SQLite

-The `PotatoSQLite` library is a helper class designed to simplify interactions with SQLite databases in .NET applications.
+The `Potato.SQLite` library is a helper class designed to simplify interactions with SQLite databases in .NET applications.
 It supports database initialization, data manipulation (CRUD operations), and utility functions for SQLite.

 ## Features